 But you brush past all these quickly in the heat of exploring the larger story of desire, narcissism and retribution.
 It's a good fast read.

 In a later reading though—perhaps in a slower, more deliberate read—these smaller stylistic features stand out.
 You wonder how you missed so many of them earlier.
 This is a very dense novel, you come to realize.
 Dense with observations and word play to distract you from the central rot.

-Normally, like most readers, I shy away from any kind of creative writing that requires footnotes.
+Normally, like most readers, I shy away from writing that requires footnotes.
 But in the case of Lolita I can't help but find comments in the annotated edition of the novel a great aid, at least on a second or third read.
 It actually makes a game of the novel, if that can be an appropriate description, given the subject matter.
 What is really going on with Humbert and with the girl while he diverts the reader with light-hearted observations?

 You also start to notice the nuances in their relationship that make you question earlier assumptions about the girl's acquiescence, possibly instigation, as seen through Humbert's eyes.
 It becomes clearer how even the novel's title is part of his predation, adopting the sexualizing, belittling name Humbert gives to the girl known as Dolores or Lo to everyone else.
 Despite his accounts of continually trying to please the girl, it's increasingly obvious he's driven by his own rapacious drives and has no idea of her as a real person.
 Afterwards, he is surprised to learn he was never a great love for her as she has been for him.